microsoft/azuredatastudio-postgresql/README.md

 # PostgreSQL extension for Azure Data Studio (preview)

 Connect, query, and manage PostgreSQL databases with Azure Data Studio, a modern data editor available for Linux, MacOS, and Windows.
-This (preview) extension enables you to interact with Postgres using features like:
+This (preview) extension enables you to interact with Postgres using Azure Data Studio features like:

 * Connect to PostgreSQL anywhere
 * Searchable object explorer view for database objects